ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Method

 \subsection{Short-Range Message Passing}

-We employ the short-range block in \Cref{fig:model_architecture}(b) to update the atomic representations using an invariant graph neural network with multiple message-passing layers.
+We employ the short-range block in \Cref{fig:model_architecture} to update the atomic representations using the graph neural network with multiple message-passing layers.
 Each node aggregates information only from its geometric neighbors within the cutoff radius $r_{\text{cut}}$.
-Therefore, we naturally interpret this as capturing the short-range information to material representations.
+Therefore, we naturally interpret this as capturing the short-range information in material representations.
 The computational process at the \(\ell\)-th message-passing layer for a node \(i\) is expressed as:

 where \(h_{i,\text{local}}^{\ell}\) represents the embedding features of node \(i\) at the \(\ell\)-th layer.
 Here, \(g\) and \(\phi\) are trainable layers within the GNN.
 Specifically, \(\phi\) computes interactions between node embeddings and edge features \(v_{ij}^e\), while \(g\) aggregates these messages to update the node embeddings.
 Further details on the architecture of the local geometric GNN are provided in Appendix \ref{app:exp}.